MeTavi/TAT_doc/docs/Setup_Guide/data_requirement.md

 ### HASTUS data
 HASTUS extracts, including itineraries, network data, and stop locations, are used to transfer transit metrics estimated at the stop-to-stop level to the underlying road network.

-For each analysis period, the user must store these three data items in a new folder named after the analysis period, which corresponds to the GTFS release date.
+For each analysis period, the user must store these three data items in a new folder named after the analysis period, which corresponds to the GTFS release date as described in the [setup guide].
 The folder should be named using the GTFS release date format (`<YYYYMMDD>`), with subfolders for the HASTUS data items placed inside, as explained below.
 1. Itineraries
-- Folder Name: `1_itineraries`
+- Folder name: `1_itineraries`
-- File Naming Convention: `<region>_<YYYYMMDD>_GTFS_Itineraries.csv`.
+- File naming convention: `<region>_<YYYYMMDD>_GTFS_Itineraries.csv`.
 - Example:
     ```sh
         1_raw_data/